+3.1.32.
+"Maximum torque speed" means the engine speed at which the maximum torque is obtained from the engine, as specified by the manufacturer.

 3.1.33.
-"Maximum torque speed" means the engine speed at which the maximum torque is obtained from the engine, as specified by the manufacturer.
+"Normalized torque" means engine torque in per cent normalized to the maximum available torque at an engine speed.

 3.1.34.
-"Mechanical RESS" means an RESS storing mechanical energy.

-3.1.35.
-"Normalized torque" means engine torque in per cent normalized to the maximum available torque at an engine speed.

-3.1.36.
 "Operator demand" means an engine operator's input to control engine output.
 The operator may be a person (i.e., manual), or a governor (i.e., automatic) that mechanically or electronically signals an input that demands engine output.
 Input may be from an accelerator pedal or signal, a throttle-control lever or signal, a fuel lever or signal, a speed lever or signal, or a governor set point or signal.